dixeed/angularjs-seed-webpack/README.md

 - [ ] Multi-module & lazy loading
 - [ ] Unit tests

+## Explanation
+This section will contain some explanations about the different elements used in the build process and the reasons behind these choices.

+### Plugins
+#### HtmlWebpackPlugin
+We use the [HtmlWebpackPlugin](https://github.com/ampedandwired/html-webpack-plugin) to generate the script/link tags into our [`app/index.html`](app/index.html) then writing the result into the `dist/` folder.

 ## License

 This code is available under [MIT licence](LICENSE)